OpenEvalProject/evals/manuscripts/elife-03679/v1/manuscript.md

 Quantification of MNV RNA in faecal samples also showed lower viral levels in treated mice than in control animals for the duration of the study (Figure 6).
 The same three animals that were negative for MNV-3 above showed viral RNA levels in faeces below the detection limit after 53 days of treatment, determined both by RT-qPCR (Figure 6), and RT-PCR followed by agarose gel analysis (Figure 6—figure supplement 1), while all placebo-treated animals showed high levels of viral RNA.
 Quantification of viral RNA extracted from caecum and colon, the major tissues for virus replication during persistent infections (Arias et al., 2012a), also confirmed that viral RNA could not be detected in these three treated mice that contain no amplifiable infectious virus in faeces and tissues, further supporting that virus infection was cleared in these animals (Figure 6).

-## Favipiravir induces increased error frequencies in norovirus replication in vivo
+### Favipiravir induces increased error frequencies in norovirus replication in vivo

 To clarify if favipiravir antiviral activity observed in vivo was associated with mutagenesis, we examined the mutation frequency of viral populations shed in the faeces of five different animals in each group.
-The mutation frequencies found in virus samples from favipiravir-treated animals were greater than in placebo-treated mice with an average of a 2.9-fold increase relative to control animals being observed (
+The mutation frequencies found in virus samples from favipiravir-treated animals were greater than in placebo-treated mice with an average of a 2.9-fold increase relative to control animals being observed (Figure 7A).
+We also determined the mutation frequencies in three samples isolated from ribavirin-treated animals in the preliminary experiment, and they were similar to those observed for placebo-treated animals (4.0 ± 2.2 vs 3.6 ± 1.4 substitutions per 10,000 nucleotides sequenced, respectively).
+These results suggest that the antiviral activity observed for favipiravir in vivo is linked to mutagenesis, and the clearance of infection in some of these animals is the consequence of lethal mutagenesis of persistently replicating virus.

 ![Figure 7.](https://cdn.elifesciences.org/articles/03679/elife-03679-fig7-v1.jpg)

 **Figure 7.:** (A) Mutation frequency in virus isolated in faecal samples.
 Every value in the graph represents the virus mutation frequency in a different animal faecal sample after 18 days of treatment.
 Mutation frequencies are represented as the average number of nucleotide substitutions found in every 10,000 nucleotides sequenced.
 (0.001 < p < 0.05, **; t test).
 (B) Decreased infectivity in viral RNA isolated from favipiravir-treated animals.
 Viral RNA isolated from placebo and favipiravir-treated animal faecal samples was quantified and 2 × 105 genome copy equivalents were lipofected in semiconfluent BHK-21 cell monolayers.
 At 24 hr post-transfection, cells were freeze-thawed and the resulting virus yields determined by TCID50 assays in RAW264.7 cells.
 They are represented as the virus titres obtained per 106 genome copies isolated from the faeces of infected animals before treatment (day 0) and at treatment days 7 and 18.
 (C) MNV recovered from favipiravir-treated animals shows reduced replication yields.
 Virus isolated from animal faeces treated with favipiravir were first amplified in RAW264.7 cells allowing virus replication for 24 hr.
 Recovered viruses were titrated and 0.01 TCID50 units/cell applied to new RAW264.7 cell monolayers.
-Virus infections were collected at 8 hr post-infection and the cultures freeze-thawed to release infectious virus (**; p < 0.01; t test).DOI: http://dx.doi.org/10.7554/eLife.03679.018
+Virus infections were collected at 8 hr post-infection and the cultures freeze-thawed to release infectious virus (**; p < 0.01; t test).

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/03679/elife-03679-fig7-figsupp1-v1.jpg)

 **Figure 7—figure supplement 1.:** 4–5-week old male C57BL/6 mice were oral gavage-infected with 104 TCID50 units of MNV-3.
 4 weeks after infection, animals underwent daily treatment with mutagenic compounds during a total of 18 days (day 0 to day 17) with the exception of days 6 and 13 when the animals were not treated.
 Animals were dosed by oral gavage with 8 mg/day (3 animals) or 16 mg/day (2 animals) of either ribavirin or favipiravir for 12 days.
 Afterwards, the animals were treated with 16 mg/day of the same drug for six additional days.
 Viral RNA isolated from placebo-, ribavirin-, and favipiravir-treated animal faecal samples were quantified and 5 × 104 genome copy equivalents lipofected in semiconfluent BHK-21 cell monolayers.
 At 24 hr post-transfection cells were freeze-thawed and resulting virus yields determined by TCID50 assays in RAW264.7 cells.
-They are represented the infectivity values for RNA samples isolated from faeces collected at day 18.DOI: http://dx.doi.org/10.7554/eLife.03679.019
+They are represented the infectivity values for RNA samples isolated from faeces collected at day 18.

-## Decreased specific infectivity and fitness in favipiravir treated populations in vivo
+### Decreased specific infectivity and fitness in favipiravir treated populations in vivo

 To investigate whether favipiravir-induced mutagenesis in vivo resulted in decreased infectivity of viral populations, we firstly isolated and quantified viral RNA from faeces at various times during the treatment of animals with favipiravir and used an equivalent genome copy number to transfect BHK-21 cells (Figure 7B).
 BHK-21 cells support MNV replication but not virus (re)infection, resulting in a single round of replication for the transfected genomes and a better correlation between infectious genome units and virus titre.
 Thus, this approach provides an indirect measure of viral genome specific infectivity, as only viable genomes will result in the recovery of infectious virus.
 Viral titres recovered were consistently lower in samples obtained from favipiravir-treated animals than in placebo-treated animals (Figure 7B), suggesting decreased specific infectivity as a consequence of increased mutagenesis.
 Virus titres for genomes isolated from ribavirin-treated animals showed no significant difference with untreated animals (Figure 7—figure supplement 1).